barvian/barvian/README.md

-# 👋 I'm a designer & front-end developer with a passion for humane technology.
+# 👋 I'm a designer/developer with a passion for humane technology.

-Currently based in Plainfield, IL.
+📍 Currently based in Plainfield, IL, USA.